 Fruit flies like wine almost as much as you do.
 Why not use that to your advantage and keep them away from your wine for good?
 The red wine trap is an easy way to kill fruit flies, if you're willing to sacrifice some of the good stuff.

 You'll need a mostly empty wine (or beer) bottle.
 After you've enjoyed said bottle of wine, leave the last little bit in the bottle - I know, it's not easy - and leave the cork out of the neck of the bottle.

 Place near the source of the flies and wait a few days.
 You can also transfer the wine to another container, and cover with punctured plastic wrap.
 They may have died, but at least they died drunk.
 Luckily for the beer-lovers among us, a leftover bottle of brew works as well.

 4. Milk and sugar trap

-5. Keeping them gone
+5. Keeping fruit flies gone

-If you have houseplants, poor-quality soil could also be a problem.
+If you have houseplants, poor quality soil could also be a problem.
 Many cheap potting soils contain fungi and decaying organic matter that attract fruit flies.
 Switch to better soil, and top your potting mix with a layer of aquarium gravel or coarse sand to keep hatched larvae from crawling out.